 What is an Advance Healthcare Directive?

 An Advance Healthcare Directive – sometimes known as a ‘Living Will’ – is a statement about the type and extent of medical or surgical treatment a person may want in the future.
-It is an advance written expression of the will and preferences of a person and it is made when the person has capacity.
+It is an advance written expression of the will and preferences of a person and it is made when the person has capacity to do so.
 It relates to the treatment decisions that may arise in the event that the person was to subsequently lose their capacity and it would only come into effect when the person lacks capacity in the future.
 The law in relation to Advance Healthcare Directive does not affect the existing law on euthanasia or assisted suicide.

 Treatment means an intervention that is and may be done for a therapeutic, preventative, diagnostic, palliative or other purpose relating to the physical or mental health of the person and it includes life-sustaining treatment (including artificial nutrition and artificial hydration).
 However, basic care is not treatment and therefore, an Advance Healthcare Directive is not applicable for such.